When Paul and I were visiting the island of Malta, in our plans was also to see the island of Gozo.

 Getting Taxis In Gozo

-On one of our trips to Gozo, Max and I had pre-booked a taxi as we had lots of luggage.
+On one of our trips to Gozo, Paul and I had pre-booked a taxi as we had lots of luggage.
 And, as we were doing our research online… we discovered there were several Gozo taxi services we could choose from.

 Yet, to help narrow down our search, we were given a recommendation by a local Maltese person.
 And, the recommendation was for Michael Pace, Taxi 028 G.